RichardNk24/HelloPython/README.md

 # HelloPython
-Web programmingThis is not about python
+Web programmingThis is not about pyt